Ahan-Thakur/Pre-Doc-Application-Code-Samples/README.md

 Estimating the causal effect of institutional change on the proximate causes of growth.
 (WIP) The code:
 - Cleans V-Dem, PWT and state capacity datasets & merges them
 - Puts together the production function & estimates residual TFP
 - Generates plots of the time series for various countries
+- Generates bins of average level of institutions (capture political freedoms) and state capacity across 4 year bands
-- Runs dynamic panel models for combinations of levels and changes in capital per capita, human capital, TFP on institutions, state capacity and a weighted average of both
+- Runs dynamic panel models for combinations of levels and changes in capital per capita, human capital and TFP on past bins institutions, state capacity and a weighted average of both
 - Runs these dynamic panel models for countries in different income bands, different regions
+- Dynamic panel models use Blundell & Bond (system-GMM) estimators; endogenous variables instrumented with their lags
+- All coefficients re-estimated using ridge regressions (LASSO with alpha = 0) to assess impact of multicollinearity

 Work in Progress